agencyenterprise/react-native-health/README.md

 #### **`getLatestBmi`**
 Get the most recent BMI sample.

-On success, the callback function will be provided with a `bmi` object containing the BMI `value`, and the `startDate` and `endDate` of the sample. *Note: startDate and endDate will be the same as bmi samples are saved at a specific point in time*
+On success, the callback function will be provided with a `bmi` object containing the BMI `value`, and the `startDate` and `endDate` of the sample. *Note: startDate and endDate will be the same as bmi samples are saved at a specific point in time.*
 ```javascript
 {
 	value: 27.2,